An Adventure With Our Volcanoes...

 The Mount Hill

 The Mount is situated close to Piton Crater.
-The elevation of the hill is low, less than 100m, and is full of sugarcane fields.
+The elevation is low, less than 100m, and with sugarcane fields.

 Mon Loisir Hill